FatemaZahra/cloud_computing/README.md

 ![Screenshot 2022-08-22 at 17 00 38](https://user-images.githubusercontent.com/102330725/185966195-a5aa3d75-0d17-4df3-9f39-7b64e44a1813.png)

-*Note: If the app doesn't work Select instance --> Connect and Connect to instance, copy the Example, login as ubuntu and troubleshoot/relaunch the app.*
+_Note: If the app doesn't work Select instance --> Connect and Connect to instance, copy the Example, login as ubuntu and troubleshoot/relaunch the app._

 ![Screenshot 2022-08-22 at 17 37 16](https://user-images.githubusercontent.com/102330725/185977066-c393737e-5688-4e91-a29f-2fa6e7ce1954.png)

 # Disaster Recovery Plan (S3)

+The term cloud disaster recovery (cloud DR) refers to the strategies and services enterprises apply for the purpose of backing up applications, resources, and data into a cloud environment.

+Cloud DR helps protect corporate resources and ensure business continuity.
+If disaster hits, enterprises can restore data from backed up versions to either on-premise or cloud environments.

 ![Screenshot 2022-08-23 at 12 30 58](https://user-images.githubusercontent.com/102330725/186159671-f17b52c5-7dec-4be1-91ec-42cea24c19db.png)